Easy Ayurveda Video Classes

 Karanja – Pongamia pinnata: Uses, Side Effects, Research

 Karanja is an important Ayurvedic medicine, used predominantly in skin diseases.
-Karanja twigs were used as tooth brush in ancient times.
+Karanja twigs were used as toothbrush in ancient times.

 Its botanical name is Pongamia pinnata.